Learning Outcomes

 You will need to:

-In the previous section you found out about using the library catalogue systems to find the items that you have been set to read by your lecturer or tutor.
-As an independent learner your lecturer or tutor will expect you to be curious about your subjects and to start looking for and discovering your own academic literature or information too.
+In the previous section you found out about using Library Search to find the items that you have been set to read by your lecturer.
+As an independent learner your lecturers will expect you to be curious about your subjects and to start looking for and discovering your own academic literature and information too.

-In addition to the library catalogue systems, while you are studying at University you have at your fingertips access to a selection of some of the most powerful and sophisticated literature and information search tools in the form of subject databases (also called journal databases, literature databases or library databases).
+In addition to Library Search, while you are studying at University you have at your fingertips access to a selection of some of the most powerful and sophisticated literature and information search tools in the form of literature databases (also called journal databases, subject databases or library databases).

 Watch this explanatory video (from Yavapai College Library) to discover what we mean by a subject database, and how they will help you with your research.
 It examines: